Resources for schools

 Bury Remembers the First World War

-Bury Archives and family history service, now known locally as the Centre for Cultural Collections, received Lottery funding for a 4 year project on the experiences of Bury residents during the First World War.
+Bury Archives and family history service received Lottery funding for a 4 year project on the experiences of Bury residents during the First World War.

-The Bury Remembers project focuses on the extensive historical content held within several local newspapers which were in print during the time of the First World War and involves extracting poetry, local stories, photographs, servicemen's obituaries and other local information which will be used to produce various publications and an online database.
+The Bury Remembers project focuses on the extensive historical content held within several local newspapers which were in print during the time of the First World War and involves extracting poetry, local stories, photographs, servicemen's obituaries and other local information which has been used to produce various publications.
+For more on the project see the Bury Archives & Local History blog.

 A blog concerning the papers of the very influential Bealey family of Radcliffe.